junan/junan/README.md

 # Hello, I'm Junan 👋

-## Senior Software Engineer | Polyglot Programmer | AWS Certified Developer
+## Pragmatic Software Engineer | Polyglot Programmer | AWS Certified Developer

 Welcome to my GitHub!
 I'm an experienced software engineer with over 8 years of professional experience spanning the full spectrum of software development, including front-end, back-end, and infrastructure.
 I've worked with a variety of programming languages and technologies including Ruby, Golang, JavaScript, and Elixir.
 I'm passionate about building scalable, efficient, and robust software solutions.